Undercover Boss: Chile

 The Chilean version of Undercover Boss, named El jefe en tus zapatos ("The Boss in your shoes"), premiered on Chilevisión on 17 August 2016 with the CEO of Monarch, Alejandro Magnasco.

 Colombia

 The Colombian version of Undercover Boss, named Jefe encubierto, launched on RCN Televisión on 3 December 2017.

 Czech Republic

 The Czech version of Undercover Boss, named Utajený šéf, premiered on TV Nova on 25 April 2018.
 Six episodes were aired.

 France

 Patron incognito is broadcast on M6.

 Germany

 The German version of Undercover Boss premiered on RTL on 28 March 2011 with the CEO of Eismann, Mika Ramm.

 Hungary

 The Hungarian version of Undercover Boss, named Főnök inkognitóban, premiered on RTL Klub on 29 April 2019.
 Six episodes were aired.

 Israel

 Undercover Boss Israel, premiered in January 2013 and has aired 15 episodes over 2 seasons.

 Italy

 The Italian version of Undercover Boss is Boss in incognito.
 The show premiered in January 2014.
-It is broadcast on Rai 2 and has had so far three seasons.
+It is broadcast on Rai 2 and has had so far ten seasons.
 TV channel NOVE of Discovery Networks broadcasts the UK and US versions.